opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 An expected transfer time in seconds that specifies the amount of time that must pass between exiting one public transport vehicle and boarding another.
-This time is in addition to time it might take to walk between stops, the board-slack, and the alight-slack."
+This time is in addition to time it might take to walk between stops plus `boardSlack` and `alightSlack`.

 <h3 id="rd_unpreferredCost">unpreferredCost</h3>